rrivvi/HartUI/README.md

 > No full-fledged documentation for the foreseeable future.
 The library is intuitive enough that you should know your way around if you've worked with frameworks like GunaUI or SiticoneUI before.

 > [!NOTE]
-> If you still want to see the **old** documentation, it's available on the forked website: [hartui.netlify.app/docs](https://hartui.netlify.app/docs)
+> If you still want to see the documentation, it's available on the forked website: [hartui.netlify.app/docs](https://hartui.netlify.app/docs)
->
-> The docs will either be removed or rewritten over time.

 ---